-When exploring a new city and meeting new friends, some travel nurses have discovered that there is such thing as having too much fun!
+When exploring a new city and meeting new friends, some travel nurses have discovered that there is no such thing as having too much fun!

-It only becomes a problem if you’re overextending yourself, overindulging and/or neglecting the golden rules of self-care.
+It only becomes a problem if you’re overextending yourself, overindulging, and/or neglecting the golden rules of self-care.

-Schedule your off-time activities wisely so that you’ll always feel rested and energized when you arrive for shift.
+Schedule your off-time activities wisely so that you’ll always feel rested and energized when you arrive for your shift.

 But the reverse is also a problem – all work and no play is not a formula for success.

-Travel nursing assignments are just a few weeks long (usually 4-13 weeks), so after a few days of settling in, start planning excursions with some fellow travel nurses or staff so you don’t miss out on the fun.
+Travel nursing assignments are just a few weeks long (usually 4-13 weeks), so after a few days of settling in, start planning excursions with some fellow travel nurses or staff, so you don’t miss out on the fun.

 Take time to see the sights, sample the local fare, and enjoy the unique and wonderful things your new location has to offer.